lblod/delta-consumer/README.md

 ## Tutorials

-### I cloned an existing stack and just want it to start consuming.
+### I cloned an existing stack, with a configured consumer, and just want it to start consuming.
 I have no clue how.

 Always ensure your migrations ran!